SAP-samples/cloud-espm-cloud-native/README.md

 * Create an instance of the destination service by using the command `cf create-service destination lite espm-destination`

-* Create new enterprise messaging service using the command:
+* Create new SAP Event Mesh service using the command:

 `cf cs enterprise-messaging default espm-em -c em-default.json`